padrinobook/padrinobook/chapters/sessions.md

   </div>
 </body>
 ```

+Please note that we have to pass the `authenticity_token` with the saved value of `csrf` for security reasons for security reasons (check box~\ref{box:csrf}).
+Please not that we have to pass method `:delete` here because we are not in a form.

+ The HTTP specification only understands GET and POST in the <form> method attribute.
+How can we solve this?
+We need to use a hidden form with the put method:

 With the change above we changed the default "Registration" entry in our header navigation to "Login".
 We will add the link to the registration form now in the 'session/new' view: